iobio/example-bamViewer/step2/README.md

 ```

 ### Create script element
-Inside the body tag but at the very end add a script tag.
+Inside the body tag but at the very end of the html file, add a script tag.
 All of your JavaScript will go in here.

 ```html
 <script>